-Interesting, however, instead of observing oversampling in this “full” condition, we were able to partially eliminate the amount of undersampling bias (Pilot full, Study 1 full, Study 2, Study 3).
-However, this is not because participants changed their behaviour much in this full condition.
+Interestingly, however, instead of observing oversampling in this “full” condition, we were able to partially eliminate the amount of undersampling bias (Pilot full, Study 1 full, Study 2, Study 3).
+Yet this is not because participants changed their behaviour much in this full condition.
 To the contrary, even though participants in Study 1 were presented with the presence or absence of a diversity of these new task methods, their sampling rates seemed insensitive to all of these manipulations (with inference of these null effects bolstered using Bayes factors).
 Instead it was the behaviour of the IO model that modulated the size of the undersampling bias.
-The IO model decreased its sampling rate only in the one condition where instructions were given to maximise the option value of choices, suggesting that the size of the undersampling bias can depend on the payoff scheme used, because the IO (but less so the participants) is sensitive to payoff scheme.
-The size of undersampling bias also was modulated by the number of options in the sequences a finding replicated from (Costa & Averbeck, 2015).
+The IO model decreased its sampling rate only in the one condition where instructions were given to maximise the option value of choices, suggesting that the size of the undersampling bias can depend on the payoff scheme used because the IO is sensitive to varying payoff schemes (but participants less so).
+The size of the undersampling bias was also modulated by the number of options in the sequences - a finding replicated from (Costa & Averbeck, 2015).
 It is worth noting that this increase in undersampling arose because the ideal observer was more sensitive to the sequence length manipulation than participants were.
 It appears that, while sometimes participants reluctantly increase their sampling (e.g., when sequences are longer), they generally prefer to limit how much they sample to roughly the same amount.
 Our theoretical model fits suggest that this reluctance arises because participants view increased sampling as intrinsically costly, and our model comparisons reject a number of other competing theoretical accounts for this biased behaviour.

 If the extent of participants’ sampling is controlled by a cost to sample parameter, as our model comparison suggests, then whence does this suboptimal cost to sample arise?
 This is still an open question for future research.
-Our studies imposed no monetary or other penalty for sampling.
-Participants were not likely keen to save time, as the addition of the grey squares to replace the remaining options following choice renders it difficult for participants to finish the study early by sampling less.
+Our studies imposed no penalty, monetary or otherwise, on sampling.
+Attempting to save time is unlikely to have been a motivator either as the addition of the grey squares to replace the remaining options following choice renders it difficult for participants to finish the study early by sampling less.
 One possibility about which we might speculate is that participants have limited bandwidth for integrating new evidence from samples and so some participants find processing more than four or five samples to be effortful.
-Indeed, inspection of the ranks that participants achieved with their choices (a measure of their choice accuracy), shown in the first rows of Figures S4, S8, S13, S16 and S18 suggest that participants’ choices closely approximated performance of the ideal observers, even while participants exerted less effort to sample.
-Others (Todd & Miller, 1999) have argued that there is adaptive value for participants to reduce sampling to suboptimal levels if they can maintain “satisficing” levels of choice outcome performance, with less exertion or intrinsic sample cost – a form of heuristic decision making.
+Indeed, inspection of the ranks that participants achieved with their choices (a measure of their choice accuracy), shown in the first rows of Figures S4, S8, S13, S16 and S18 suggest that participants’ choices closely approximated performance of the ideal observers, even though participants exerted less effort to sample.
+Others (Todd & Miller, 1999) have argued that there is adaptive value for participants to reduce sampling to suboptimal levels if they can maintain “satisficing” levels of choice outcome performance with less exertion or intrinsic sample cost – a form of heuristic decision making.
 Such might be the case here.
-More information about how and why participants adopt certain intrinsic cost to sample values may be ascertained by fitting and comparing theoretical models in paradigms in which participants oversample, as in the multiple domains reported in van de Wouw (2022).
-Here, a CS model could only explain sampling bias if participants perceived continued sampling to be intrinsically rewarding, rather than intrinsically costly.
-Indeed, this might be the case if participants find searching and processing numbers to be a chore, but searching images of faces for the most attractive one to be relatively rewarding (i.e., like the supposedly “addictive” activity of sequentially accepting and rejecting face images on Tinder, a popular phone application for dating).
+Future research may wish to ascertain how and why participants adopt certain intrinsic cost to sample values, for example, by fitting and comparing theoretical models in paradigms in which participants oversample such as the multiple domains reported in van de Wouw (2022).
+In these cases, a CS model could only explain sampling bias if participants perceived continued sampling to be intrinsically rewarding, rather than intrinsically costly.
+Indeed, it remains a possibility that participants find sampling through numbers to be intrinsically costly, but searching through images intrinsically rewarding (i.e., like the supposedly “addictive” activity of sequentially accepting or rejecting images on Tinder, a popular phone application for dating).